sheyll/type-spec/README.md

          There are a variety aliases for the basic combinators.
            Basic Combinators
              Context
-               Labels expectations using 'It'
+               labels expectations using 'It'
                  Describe
-                   is an alias for It, just like They is time for the first assertion
+                   an alias for It, just like They time for the first assertion
-                       • Types are equal
+                       (✓ Equal)

 The key feature is that the compiler checks the assertions and expectations made in a 'TypeSpec' and right away rejects invalid types.